crpietschmann/portfolio/_imports/_posts/2011-07-10-bing-maps-v7-ajax-hacks-infobox-description-containing-html-tags.markdown

       &lt;div id=<span class="str">'myMap'</span> style=<span class="str">&quot;position:relative; width:500px; height:500px;&quot;</span>&gt;&lt;/div&gt;
    &lt;/body&gt;
 &lt;/html&gt;</pre>
-  <em><strong>Warning:</strong> This is a hack and it relies on accessing part of the “non-public” API within the control.
+  <em>**Warning:** This is a hack and it relies on accessing part of the “non-public” API within the control.
 If the Bing Maps team decides to rename “cm1001_er_etr.descriptionNode” in a future release/update of the Bing Maps v7 control, then this code may stop working.</em><style type="text/css">
 .csharpcode, .csharpcode pre
 {
 	font-size: small;